andeemarks/aeolian/README.md

 Note: there are still lots of dimensions to code quality and song composition and structure which haven't been covered by Aeolian.
 I give this to you as a starting point to build out more complex audio representations of code quality for your own edification.

+## Song Composition

+All generated songs are in the key of C major, with a default tempo of 120bpm.
+Ideally, you would map other code metrics to determine the overall key for the songs - a generally clean codebase should be in a major scale and a smellier one in a minor scale, for example.
+The tempo will increase by 20 beats for each method with a complexity rating greater than 1 (e.g., complexity of 10 will give a tempo of 320).

+There are not currently any representation of verse, chorus, bridge or other modern song elements, although I would like to add them in somehow.

 ## Usage

 1. _Generate the metrics._